mcmattmclean/CS362-W2019/projects/mcleanm/lavelltDominion/dominion/README.md

-# Matthew McLean's copy of dominion code for assignment 4
+# Matthew McLean's copy of dominion code for assignment 5

-To compile and run the random tests, do the following:
+To compile and run all tests, do the following:

 ```
-make randomtestresults
+make runtests
 ```

-This will generate three randomtestadventurer.out, randomtestcard1.out, and randomtest2.out with the test output and gcov coverage information.
-If the .out files already exist, you must remove them prior to running this (make clean works here), or the results will be concatenated onto the existing files.
+This will generate testresults.out with the test output and gcov coverage information.
+If the .out file already exists, you must remove it prior to running this (make clean works here), or the result will be concatenated onto the existing files.